|

 Knowledge is power when we can recognize certain truths

-about ourselves or others, we can then take positive steps
+about ourselves or others,we can then take positive steps

-to change those behaviors, and to make our personal
+to change those behaviors, and to make our

 experience of life and relationships more positive.
 Consider